kaapstorm/remind_me_again/doc/design.md

    - Schedule selection: Material3 Chips without custom animations

 5. **Background Work & Scheduling**
-   - WorkManager's periodic work with 15-minute minimum interval
-   - Accommodates battery optimization
+   - All reminder and repeat notification scheduling is handled by AlarmManager.
+   - AlarmManager is used for exact timing of reminders and for repeating notifications (including snooze/postpone logic).
-   - No foreground service required
+   - No foreground service required.
+   - The app does not attempt to bypass Doze or battery optimizations, and does not use setExactAndAllowWhileIdle.

 6. **Testing Strategy**
    - JUnit4 for unit tests
    - Espresso for UI testing
+   - Instrumented tests for AlarmManager-based scheduling and notification logic
-   - Integration tests for database and WorkManager
+   - Integration tests for database

 7. **Error Handling**
    - No centralized error handling system